 The Dreaded: Chorboke, who was thought to have died on Earth.

 Too Dumb to Live: The guy who tries to seduce Emily in the third TV movie.
 This is idiotic to begin with, given that sexually experienced inter-species couples need months of classes to have sex safely.
-But wait, it gets better, when after getting her to come to his house, he goes to the next room to have a phone conversation in which he brags about how he's going to "shag the slag"; Emily, like all Newcomers, has superhuman hearing.
+But wait, it gets better.
+After getting her to come to his house, he goes to the next room to have a phone conversation in which he brags about how he's going to "shag the slag".
+Emily, like all Newcomers, has superhuman hearing.
 Oops.
 But the kicker?
 After she finds out what he's up to, he assaults her, despite the fact that A: she has superstrength, and B: her father is a cop.

-Unusual Euphemism: The aliens use the term "sykes", which is later revealed to literally translate as "excrement cranium" ("shithead").
-Coincidentally, the main human character is named Sykes...
+Unusual Euphemism: The aliens use the term "sikes", which is later revealed to literally translate as "excrement cranium" ("shithead").
+Coincidentally, the main human character is named Sikes...

 Weaksauce Weakness: Newcomer flesh dissolves on contact with salt water.
 When they first arrive, they can't even leave the ship's crash site in California due to the salt content of Earth's atmosphere.
 They slowly build up resistance, and after a few years can live comfortably in coastal air.
 However it's still often a plot point, because salt is such an easy and safe weapon for humans to use against the physically superior aliens.
 One Newcomer is assassinated by hitmen dumping rock salt in his swimming pool, and Emily is nearly blinded by a thug with a squirt pistol.